Professional Darts Corporation: Champion versus Champion

 There have been two head-to-head matches bringing both respective world champions together in non-affiliated contests.

 Billed as the Match of the Century, Phil Taylor beat Raymond van Barneveld 21–10 at Wembley Conference Centre on 7 November 1999, to be unofficially crowned the first ever undisputed World Champion since the 1993 split in darts.

-In a further head-to-head on 21 November 2004 at the Circus Tavern, via the first ever darts pay-per-view on Sky Box Office, Phil Taylor again prevailed after his opponent Andy Fordham had to retire during the match due to dehydration.

-The immense heat took its toll on the 30-stone (420 lbs/191 kg) Fordham.
-Phil Taylor was leading the match 5–2 in sets before it was unexpectedly abandoned.
+In a further head-to-head on 21 November 2004 at the Circus Tavern, via the first ever darts pay-per-view on Sky Box Office, Phil Taylor again prevailed after his opponent, the 30-stone (420 lbs/191 kg) Andy Fordham, had to retire during the match due to dehydration caused by immense heat, with Taylor leading 5-2 in sets before it was abandoned.

 Masters of Darts

 This event was staged twice in 2005 and 2007.
 In the 2005 Masters of Darts event four top players from both darts circuits together for the first major tournament confrontation since the two organisations separated.

 The players were split into two groups, sharing it with only members of their affiliated organisation.
 Each player then vied against all players from the opposition, with one point awarded for winning a match.
 Following conclusion of the format, the winner of each respective group played the runner-up at the semi-final stage.

 The Professional Darts Corporation pool consisted of Colin Lloyd, Wayne Mardle, Roland Scholten and Phil Taylor; whilst for the British Darts Organisation it was Tony David, Andy Fordham, Co Stompé and Raymond van Barneveld.

 In a rematch of their unfinished 2004 head-to-head clash, Phil Taylor beat Andy Fordham convincingly in the final, 7–1, to be crowned the first Master of Darts.
 While beating Raymond van Barneveld (BDO World Champion at the time) 4–0 and 5–2 along the way, the undefeated Taylor only lost 5 sets during the entire tournament.

 This event was broadcast to viewers in The Netherlands via RTL 5.
 Surprisingly, no British broadcaster had agreed television coverage of this unique event.
 The tournament was not held in 2006, however it returned in February 2007 as a Netherlands versus England encounter with five players from each country.
 Originally announced with a mixture of PDC and BDO players, the BDO players had all switched to the PDC by the time the event began.